Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 In 2020, Jessica decided to sell her property in Sydney so that she can permanently reside in Brisbane.
 She qualified for the main residence exemption and was not required to pay capital gain tax.

-If you didn’t know about the capital gains tax property six-year rule, your next best option is to take advantage of CGT discounts.
+If you didn’t know about the six-year rule for capital gains tax property, your next best option is to take advantage of CGT discounts.

 To calculate the net capital gain when selling an investment property, you can use methods such as the discount method and the indexation method.
 The net capital gain is determined by subtracting the cost base from the sale price, and then applying any eligible discounts or adjustments.

-If you make the decision not to sell the PPOR residence after six years of renting it out, the ‘market value rule’ will be applicable to help potentially reduce your capital gains.
+If you decide not to sell the PPOR residence after six years of renting it out, the ‘market value rule’ will apply to help potentially reduce your capital gains.

-This means that when you eventually decide to sell the property, the market value of the home will be considered at the time you first decided to rent it out.
+This means that when you eventually decide to sell the property, the home’s market value will be considered when you first decide to rent it out.

 In this case, you will qualify for a partial exemption, which means that the full exemption will be reduced commencing from the period when the property was no longer considered your main residence.

-It’s essential that investors maximise their return and reduce the capital gain tax on their investment properties when they decide to sell – especially when there has been some form of renovations.
+It’s essential that investors maximise their return and reduce the capital gain tax on their investment properties when they decide to sell, especially when they have undergone some form of renovation.

-For every capital gains tax event that happens to their investment property, they will need to work out their capital gain or a capital loss.
+For every capital gains tax event that occurs on their investment property, they will need to calculate their capital gain or capital loss.

 For many, this can be a daunting task.
 That’s when a Capital Gains Tax Report comes in handy.

 If you’ve owned your investment property for at least 12 months before selling it, you may be eligible for a 50% CGT discount.
-This means if your capital gain is $100,000, you only need to declare $50,000 as taxable income under this partial exemption.
+The capital gains tax rate you will pay depends on your individual tax situation and the duration of property ownership.
+If your capital gain is $100,000, you must only declare $50,000 as taxable income under this partial exemption.

 Reducing Capital Gains Tax